XxCHANDLERxX/notes/sci206/README.md

  - July 20 1969 first men on the moon (twelve of them!)
    - Saturn V rocket
 How do you generate power?
-Demo: Water rocket is launched but quickly runs out of thrust, and drops.
+*Demo:*: Water rocket is launched but quickly runs out of thrust, and drops.
 In order to fire a rocket, we need to have some sort of powerful reaction going on.
 Like balancing a broom, rocket nozzles do little twitchy movements making